swaggboi/PostText/README.md

 ## TODOs

 1. Hyperlink to remarks form
-1. In remark form, show the parent thread and maybe the last reply too
 1. Is there something I can do about route names?
 1. I'm kinda hardcoding the single-thread view `link_to` in the templates because I cannot for the life of me figure out how to use